-Gross National Happiness is a development philosophy with value.
-It brings about judicious balance between spiritual and economic development.
-It was first coined by the fourth king Jigme Singye Wangchuck in 1972.
-It in fact became very popular when the king declared, “Gross National Happiness is more important than Gross Domestic Product.”
+As the new BRICS gold-backed financial system adds fuel to our global financial restructuring, Bhutan offers a refreshing concept based on Buddhist wisdom.
+What do we VALUE?
+Bhutan is a special kingdom with a unique ideology of GNH.
+Gross National Happiness is a development philosophy rooted in VALUE.
+In Bhutan GNH attempts to bring about judicious balance between spiritual and economic development.
+WOW!
+What a concept!
+The term GNH was first coined in 1972 by the fourth king Jigme Singye Wangchuck.
+He became very popular when he declared to the world: “Gross National Happiness is more important than Gross Domestic Product.”

-Bhutan is a small country, tucked away high in the Himalayas, sandwiched between India and China.
-We have one of the smallest economies in the world, and one of the smallest populations.
-In spite of these constraints, we’ve been blessed with extraordinary leaders.
-Our enlightened kings have consistently made the happiness of the people their overarching priority.
+Bhutan is a small country tucked away high in the Himalayas, sandwiched between India and China.
+It has one of the smallest economies in the world, and one of the smallest populations.
+In spite of these constraints, Bhutan has been blessed with extraordinary leaders.
+Several enlightened kings have consistently made the happiness of the people their overarching priority.

 Happiness has been a core goal of Bhutan for nearly four centuries.
-In fact, the concept of GNH has its ideological roots in the Buddhist Legal Code of 1629 (a century and a half before the 1776 US Declaration of Independence outlined unalienable rights to “Life, Liberty and the pursuit of Happiness”), Bhutan’s founding father Zhabdrung Ngawang Namgyel declared:
+In fact, the concept of GNH has its ideological roots in the Buddhist Legal Code of 1629.
+This happened 150 years before the 1776 US Declaration of Independence outlined unalienable rights to “Life, Liberty and the pursuit of Happiness.
+Bhutan’s founding father Zhabdrung Ngawang Namgyel declared:

 “If the government cannot create happiness for its people, then there is no purpose for government to exist” – Zhabdrung Ngawang Namgyel, founding father of Bhutan, 1629